alphagov/notifications-python-client/DOCUMENTATION.md

 If you do not want to use this feature after 29 March 2023, you can turn it off on a file-by-file basis.

-To do this you will need version X.X.X of the Python client library, or a more recent version.
+To do this you will need version 6.4.0 of the Python client library, or a more recent version.

 You should not turn this feature off if you send files that contain: